jaads/Another-modular-HBRS-LaTeX-template-Vorlage/README.md

 # Another modular HBRS LaTeX template
-Since the official template has a bunch of deprecated functions and the rest I got so far aren't modular and even nowhere published, I decided to make this one.
+The official template has a bunch of deprecated functions.
+Other templates weren't modular.
+So I decided to make my own one.

-I'm glad about or any issues and pull requests!!!
+2023: I'm not maintaining the templated.
+But I will approve pull requests!

 ## How to use
 1. Install LaTeX with all its dependencies